rsyslog/rsyslog/source/rainerscript/queue_parameters.rst

 If a queue that still contains messages is terminated it will wait the specified time interval for the worker thread to finish.
-The time is specfied in milliseconds (1000ms is 1sec).
+The time is specified in milliseconds (1000ms is 1sec).
 Default for action queues is 10, for ruleset queues it is 1500.